Imdimark/Surveillance_robot/README.md

 In particular, the robot will have to:
 - Be spawned in the initial position x = -6.0, y = 11.0
-- Build the "semantic" map of the environment by detecting, without moving its base, the seven markers that are present all around it, and by calling the provided service node.
-Try to "scan" the environment in a comprehensive way, possibly exploring different solutions for building the robot.
+- Build the "semantic" map of the environment by detecting, without moving the base of the robot, all seven markers that are present around it, by calling the provided service node.
+Try to "scan" the environment in a comprehensive way, possibly exploring different solutions related to the robot's model.
 - Start the patrolling algorithm by relying on autonomous navigation strategies (mapping/planning) and on the information collected and stored in the ontology during the previous step.
-- When a room is reached, the robot is required to perform a complete scan of the room (by rotating the base or the camera)
+- When a room is reached, perform a complete scan of the room (by rotating the base or the camera).